Barbarian Prince: Gameplay

-Barbarian Prince is a game in which the player assumes the guise of Cal Arath, a barbarian prince of the Northlands Kingdom, whose father has been slain by usurpers to the throne.
+Barbarian Prince is a game in which the player is the barbarian prince Cal Arath, who must regain his birthright from usurpers who killed his father and took over his throne.

 In order to win the game, the player must accumulate 500 gold pieces in 70 days or less in order to finance the counter-coup that will regain the prince his throne.
 Each game-turn represents one day, and during that time, the prince can move one hex on foot or two hexes if mounted (or even three hexes if on a river raft or a pegasus).
 Every time he enters a new hex, the player generates a random event, which may be beneficial or of no consequence, but often involves encounters that can only be resolved with combat.
 The prince can also try a number of various actions each turn to generate money such as seeking news, hiring followers, searching ruins, or gaining an audience with the local ruler.

 The game components are: a map of the region; an unpainted 25 mm figurine of the prince, two 6-sided dice, two pages of charts and tables, a 24-page rule book and a 48-page event book.